dafrina/ezform/readme.md

 ## Creating your own Fields

-You may want to integrate EZForm into you project without having to use Material UI's form components.
+You may want to integrate EZForm into your project without having to use Material UI's form components.

 All EZForm needs to work, is for your component to: